 I am in essence a very spiritual person, not of any particular religion but feel deeply connected to others and the world around us.
 Therefore my work is informed by co-existence with ourselves and nature.
-My most recent pieces explore psychological themes as I navigate through understanding and managing long-distance relationships as an expatriate and exploring what it means to be connected.
+My most recent pieces explore psychological themes as I navigate through understanding and managing long-distance relationships as an expatriate and understanding what it means to be connected.
 These can be seen in my 2020 Boxed-in series and the Loneliness series of 2019.
 Otherwise, my main focus is to recreate my experiences of a landscape in believable sculptural glass-like 2D landscapes.
 I walk or cycle every day along the Kapiti Coastline and the sense of awe and expanse seen is translated into my works.
 The glass-like effect has come as a result of my own experimentation with inks in the last 6 years in NZ as I have found that their translucency conveys light effectively.
 The sculptural element is a nod to contemporary photography with its ability to capture movement at once in one frame.
 My process often involves creating chaotic energetic markings with inks then subtracting until I find an aesthetic solution and resolve.
-I am a fan of the negative space and will often play with it to create new hidden imagery.
+I love the negative space and play with it to create new hidden imagery.

 For more extensive list of artworks, please visit: www.michelinerobinson.co.uk